Retractions: Updating from Complex Information: Framework and Design

+In the instructions---but not in the main interface---we provided information on the elicitation procedure, phrased as eliciting the probability that the truth ball was either yellow or blue.
+The instructions explained that the procedure was meant to ensure they were incentivised to answer truthfully.
+As the elicitation scheme we used may appear complicated, we sought to limit the extent to which participants were required to focus on it while maintaining transparency. \citet{DanzEtAl2023} show that the binarised scoring rule can introduce noise and ``pull beliefs toward the center'', although the magnitude appears to vary across participant pools and might be lower for online platforms \citep[see][]{HealyKagelWP}.
+As our primary focus is on how updating from retractions compares to direct information, any difference is still meaningful.
+Moreover, any potential underreaction would make it \emph{harder} to detect an effect of retractions, not easier.

-The average compensation was of \$20.02/hour, with subjects spending on average 29 minutes in the experiment.
-For comparison, this rate is similar to the MTurk experiment of \citet{EnkeGraeber2020}, and four times the MTurk average of \$5.
+We also asked additional questions on mathematical ability, which were incentivised via a \$0.50 reward if a randomly chosen question was answered correctly.
+The average duration and compensation were 31 minutes and \$9.98 (\$24.36/hour) for experiments A and B and 45 minutes and \$11.81 (\$20.52/hour) for C and D. For comparison, this rate is higher than the MTurk experiment of \citet{EnkeGraeber2020} and four times the MTurk average of \$5.00.